OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 ---
-name: RFW
-about: For all RFWs
+name: Request for Work (RFW)
+about: Template for new work requests.
-title: "[RFW00]"
+title: "RFW00: [Title]"
-labels: ''
+labels: 'RFW'
 assignees: ''

 ---

----
-name: RFW
-about: A Request for Work
----

-# RFW00: *RFW title*
+# RFW00: [Title of the Work]

-## Named Concepts
-*Clearly introduce any new named concepts used in this RFW*

 ## Summary
-*Write a brief summary about the task you are want to complete.*
+Briefly describe the work in a couple of sentences.

+## Key Concepts
+List and define any specific terms or concepts related to this RFW.

+## Context
+Provide a clear, brief description of the work, its importance, and any background information necessary for someone new to understand and start the project.

-## Input
+## Outputs
-*Write details about the input.*
+Outline what the completed work should look like with screenshots or concept illustrations.

-## Expected Output
+## Inputs
-*Write details about expected output.*
+Describe the required data or resources.

-## Expected Timeline
+## Timeline
-*You need to mention the expected time line you want.*
+Indicate the expected deadline or time frame for the project.

 ## References
-*Include all the relevent references.*
+Include any relevant links or resources for additional context or information.

+---

+**Note:** Please ensure the information is clear and complete for effective work execution.